ggiovanii8/Case-Study-Bellabeat-Product-Analysis/README.md

 title(main = "Calories vs Activity Intensity Level", outer = TRUE)
 ```
 ![Calories vs Activity Intensity Level](https://github.com/ggiovanii8/Case-Study-Bellabeat-Product-Analysis/assets/111608192/0a7b3598-20cf-4ed1-ab6c-ea3782be97af)

+In this visualization, each data point represents a specific activity, plotted according to its intensity level on the x-axis and the corresponding calories burned on the y-axis.
+By examining the distribution and position of the data points, we can gain insights into the relationship between activity intensity and calorie burn.

+The "Calories vs Activity Intensity Level" visualization allows us to assess the impact of different activity levels on energy expenditure.
+It highlights the variations in calorie burn across various activity intensities, providing valuable information for individuals interested in optimizing their physical activity choices and managing their energy balance.

 ## Total Steps by Day of the Week